BubbaTechnologies/iOSApp/README.md

 Checks if JWT string is a valid token.
 Returns true if server responds 200 and false if 403.
 Throws an ApiError otherwise.

 **Mobile Status Codes**
--1 : Did not recieve a response from request.
+-1 : Did not receive a response from request.

 ### Send Login
 **TODO**